There was an industrialist whose production line inexplicably broke down, costing him millions of dollars a day.

 “For turning a screw: $1.
 For knowing which screw to turn: $99,999.”

-And branding it a bit like that.
-Everyone is an amateur brand expert.
+And branding is just like that.
+Everyone is a “brand expert”.
 After all, how hard can it be, really, to turn a couple of Vision and Values screws.

 Except when there are so many inputs and moving parts, the skill is knowing what screws to turn — and what screws to leave in the toolbox.